maizner/TourExperto/readme.md

 │   │
-│   ├── fonts/                # Project fonts; Overpass font is included by default │   ├── images/               # Images folder; can have subdirectories │   ├── scripts/              # Scripts folder; can have subdirectories │   ├── scss/                 # Sass folder; more information below
+│   ├── fonts/                # Project fonts; Overpass font is included by default │   ├── images/               # Images folder; can have subdirectories │   ├── js/                   # Scripts folder; can have subdirectories │   ├── scss/                 # Sass folder; more information below
 │   ├── views/                # Nunjucks templates; more information below
-│   ├── vendors/              # Complete 3rd party for the project
+│   ├── libs/                 # Complete 3rd party for the project
+│   │   ├── js/               # 3rd parties javascript compiled in a bundle call libs.js in dist/js/libs
+│   │   └── scss/             # 3rd parties sass compiled in a bundle call libs.css in dist/css/libs
 │   └── data.json             # JSON data; used to populate Nunjucks templates
 │
 │